wbsg-uni-mannheim/TailorMatch/README.md

 ## Results

-You can refer to `Fine-tuning-results.xlsx` for a comprehensive overview of the model's performance.
+You can refer to `Fine-tuning-results.xlsx` for a comprehensive overview.
+The file consolidates and aggregates the results from various scenarios, providing a complete analysis.

+Each run produces a results.csv or stats.csv file containing the metrics specific to that particular scenario.
+Additionally, the results folder for each scenario includes the model’s raw outputs.

 ## Prompts